localpreservation/presentations/2016-09-09-localpastnyc.md

 Note:

+Welcome.
+Let's start with some housekeeping:

+- Where is the coffee?
+- Where are the restrooms?
+- How do you get on the wifi?

 **Activity:** Three Word Introductions

 1. _Say_: If you had to describe yourself in three words, which three would you choose?
 Take a minute to choose your three words.